General Info on Jefa Bearings

 The construction of Jefa rudder bearings:

 All Jefa bearings are produced on the high quality CNC (Computer Numerical Controlled) machines, guarantying a constant high quality.
 All aluminium parts are made of seawater resistant aluminium AlMgSi1 (see our materials section for further details on this material) and are black anodised after machining.
-The balls in the self aligning bearing, the rings underneath the bearing and the roller tracks are made of white Delrin.
+The balls in the self aligning bearing made of PETP, the rings underneath the bearing and the roller tracks are made of white Delrin.
 The rollers are made of high precision black delrin bar.

 Why do Jefa bearings run directly on the shaft without an inner housing?